 Con or Bust helps fans of color/non-white fans attend SFF cons.
 It is administered by me, Kate Nepveu, under the umbrella of the Carl Brandon Society.
 This post explains how to request assistance.
+(Check out the Upcoming Cons page or this Google Calendar to see what cons have donated memberships or for which other specific assistance is available.)

 The Short Version